 Mohinderpal Sethi QC specialises in UK, international and offshore commercial, employment, partnership and sports litigation and arbitration.
 He is the Barrister of the Year Finalist (The Lawyer Awards 2022) and Chair of the Employment Law Bar Association.
 Previously, he successfully protected the sovereign interests of the Kingdom of Saudi Arabia on appeal in Reyes v Al-Malki ICR 135, IRLR 929.
 “He is singled out for his high-profile work on state and diplomatic immunity and is widely viewed as an expert on cases involving these issues” (Chambers & Partners).

 Sophia Berry specialises in employment, partnership and commercial law.
-She has extensive experience in statutory and high court employment litigation and has appeared in a number of appeals as sole Counsel or as a junior to a QC.
+She has extensive experience in statutory and high court employment litigation and has appeared in a number of appeals as sole Counsel or as a junior to a KC.

 Bláthnaid Breslin specialises in employment, partnership and commercial law.
 She has experience as both sole counsel and as junior counsel in employment and commercial cases.